 Day 2 Ravenna-Forlì-Castrocaro

-The ride starts in Forlì, where this year there is the official exhibition about Dante as he lived there twice during his exile.
-The trip moves to Terra del Sole, a jewel of Renaissance town planning commissioned by Cosimo de’ Medici in 1564 as an example of perfect urban planning, Terra del Sole was also a fortress defending the northern borders.
-The route ends in the afternoon, in Castrocaro with its fortress and spa.
+The first day of riding is almost entirely along the river and flat till Castrocaro in a mixture of gravel on the river levee and asphalt terrain which will never be technical then it will climb lightly to get to Castrocaro.
+Along the way we will ride first to Classe where you can visit the Basilica of Sant Apollinare in Classe , a mosaic masterpiece, then we’ll continue through Forlì, where Dante lived twice during his exile.
+The trip moves to Terra del Sole, a jewel of Renaissance town planning commissioned by Cosimo de’ Medici in 1564 as an example of perfect urban planning, Terra del Sole was also a fortress defending the northern borders and Castrocaro with its fortress and spa.

 Day 3 Castrocaro – Portico di Romagna

-The ride leaves Castrocaro to reach Dovadola, where stands the imposing tower of the Castle of Guido Guerra, a member of the Guidi family who was mentioned by Dante in the 16th canto of the Inferno.
-The tour starts to climb a ridge that leads to the famous volcano of Monte Busca, a burning fountain of methane gas that comes out of the subsoil and is constantly combusting.
-From here, a pleasant descent leads to the overnight stop, the lovely Portico di Romagna, known for its characteristic humpback bridge.
+From today no more flat terrain but good climbs.
+From Castrocaro, we climb through vineyards and olive groves along the ridge of the spungone (literally ‘sponge’) a special geological formation typical of the area that was used in the construction of the imposing tower of the Castle of Guido Guerra, a member of the Guidi family who was mentioned by Dante in the 16th canto of the Inferno.
+The tour later on climbs to a ridge that leads to the famous Vulcanello of Monte Busca, a burning fountain of methane gas that comes out of the subsoil and is constantly combusting.
+From here, a pleasant descent on asphalt leads to the overnight stop, the lovely Portico di Romagna, known for its characteristic humpback bridge.

-The tour goes into the Tuscan-Romagna Appennine “selva oscura” [Dante’s dark forest] characterised by thick woods and hidden hermitages.
+The tour goes into the Tuscan-Romagna Appennine “selva oscura” [Dante’s dark forest] characterized by thick woods and hidden hermitages.

-The first stage of the tour is the Sacro Eremo of Camaldoli, an ancient monastery still inhabited by monks.
-The tour continues along a descent to Pratovecchio.
-Those who still have energy can climb for 5km to the Abbey of Romena built in 1152 and the nearby castle that hosted Dante in his first years of exile.
+The first stage of the tour is the Sacro Eremo of Camaldoli, where we’ll get to through a thick forest.
+The ancient monastery is still inhabited by monks.
+The tour continues along a steep descent on asphalt and then still down but more gradual and off road to the plains of Pratovecchio.
+It is worth the climb for 5km to the Abbey of Romena built in 1152 and the nearby castle that hosted Dante in his first years of exile (optional) .
 Another short diversion leads to Porciano Castle, where Dante was a guest of the Guidi family.
 During his stay he wrote three of his famous Latin epistles.
-The route continues towards Poppi which is a must-see on a route through Dante’s places.
+The route continues along the river towards Poppi which is a must-see on a route through Dante’s places.
 Poppi is dominated by the Castle of the Guidi counts, near which the famous battle of Campaldino took place.
 Dante fought in this battle on the Guelph side.
 His participation is remembered by the “Column of Dante” in Poppi.

 In Florence a lot of corners and places recall Dante’s life, first and foremost the House where he was born near “Torre della castagna”, we recommend visiting it after breakfast (closed on Mondays).